Binnenlandse Strijdkrachten: Structure

 Because there was a post-war shortage of former resistance fighters, many other (young) men without loyalties to any group were also able to join the BS after the war.

 Awards

 The Herinneringsinsigne Binnenlandse Strijdkrachten 1944-1945 ('Domestic Armed Forces Remembrance Badge 1944-1945') was instituted after the war by Prince Bernhard of Lippe-Biesterfeld.

 The disorganized or spontaneously organized Binnenlandse Strijdkrachten meritoriously performed many tasks and as commander of the BS, Prince Bernhard was appointed Commander in the Military Order of William, as befits the commander of a victorious army corps.
 There was no decoration or visible tribute to the men of the BS.
 They were ineligible for the Mobilisation War Cross or the War Commemorative Cross.
 The Resistance Memorial Cross would not be established until December 1980.
+Eligibility for the Mobilisation War Cross only followed when it was reestablished by Queen Beatrix on 1 October 1992.